johnnovak/gridmonger-site/source/annotations.rst

     As creating and editing notes are very frequently used actions, special care has been taken to make the note dialog fully keyboard operable.

-    Use :kbd:`Ctrl` with the horizontal movement keys to navigate between the tabs.
+    Press :kbd:`Ctrl` and the horizontal movement keys to navigate between the tabs.
 Hold :kbd:`Ctrl` and press keys :kbd:`1` to :kbd:`4` to jump to a specific tab.